molmod/tamkin/doc/tutorial/chemphys.rst

 * **Options for IdealGasLaw**.
 See :class:`tamkin.partf.IdealGasLaw` for the details.
 The ideal gas law has two optional parameters.

-  ``default_pressure`` (default ``default_pressure=None``).
+  ``pressure`` (default ``pressure=None``).
-    The default pressure is used when the pressure is not explicitly given in the computations as demonstrated below.
-The default value of ``default_pressure`` is 1 bar for 3D gases, 4.86e-05 atomic units for 2D gases (surface tension of water) and 1.0 atomic units for any other dimension. *Note:* several quantities derived from the partition function do not explicitly depend on the pressure in the case of ideal gases.
+    The default value of ``pressure`` is 1 bar for 3D gases, 4.86e-05 atomic units for 2D gases (surface tension of water) and 1.0 atomic units for any other dimension. *Note:* several quantities derived from the partition function do not explicitly depend on the pressure in the case of ideal gases.
+In case you want to see the pressure dependence, use the method ``ExtTrans.set_pressure()`` and compute the thermodynamic quantities
+    afterwards.

   ``dim`` (default ``dim=3``).
     The dimension of the gas.
 This must match the option ``dim`` given to